 Ground is broken in Chicago for a modern concrete-and-steel stadium to replace the obsolete South Side Park.
-The Pale Hose will play their first game in their new home, originally known White Sox Park, on July 1, losing to the Browns, 2-0.
+The Pale Hose will play their first game at Comiskey Park, originally known as White Sox Park, on July 1, losing to the Browns in their new home, 2-0.

 The spitball, shineball, and emeryball are outlawed by the American and National League Joint Rules Committee.
 Seventeen pitchers, including Burleigh Grimes, who will be the last player to legally throw a doctored pitch, are allowed to keep throwing the banned pitches until they retired.